zachdyszelwcu/csc468project/README.md

 ### COPY package.json .
 Copies package.json into the container
-This contains all of the dependencies needed
+This contains all dependencies needed

 ### RUN npm install
 Installs all dependencies listed in package.json